Sausalito CA Neighborhoods

 Fort Baker and the GGNRA — The wide expanse of former military bases on the northern side of the Golden Gate, now converted to public parks and a hotel complex on Sausalito’s southern border.
 The community of Muir Beach, to the west on the shore of the Pacific Ocean, shares Sausalito’s 94965 Zip Code and lies within the GGNRA.

-Old Town — The original “Whaler’s Cove” where Sausalito first began as an outpost in old California over 150 years ago, now its oldest residential neighborhood and the southern edge of town.
+Old Town — The original “Whaler’s Cove” where Sausalito first began as an outpost in old California almost 200 years ago, now its oldest residential neighborhood and the southern edge of town.
 Many homes here have stunning views, although the area is also (to the horror of every Realtor in California) referred to as “Hurricane Gulch” because of cool afternoon winds, especially in the summer.
 Two generations of our family have lived in this neighborhood at various times and we loved it here.

-Bridgeway Promenade — The southern section of Downtown, where Bridgeway runs directly along the Bay.
+Bridgeway Promenade — The southern section of Downtown Sausalito, where Bridgeway runs directly along the Bay.
 Home to some of Sausalito’s most famous views and best-known restaurants.
 The Bridgeway Promenade itself has two levels of walkways (at low tide) or one level (at high tide), depending how you look at it.
 In either case, the Promenade runs along the rocks on the shoreline of the Bay.

 Downtown Sausalito (Ferry Pier) — At the base of The Hill lies the heart of downtown Sausalito, with top restaurants, an eclectic assortment of shops, the major city parking lots and the Ferry Pier.
 This is the neighborhood where most visitors either park their cars, lock up their bikes or arrive by ferry to start their visit to Sausalito.

-Floating Homes — A concentrated area of specially constructed docks at the northeast corner of Sausalito is home to most of Sausalito’s floating homes and houseboats.
+Floating Homes — This concentrated area of specially constructed docks at the northeast corner of Sausalito is home to hundreds of Sausalito’s floating homes and houseboats.
 These homes range from converted old wooden working boats to purpose-built architectural gems.
 The community here is a mix of artists, musicians, professionals and retirees, and most of the docks are close-knit, supportive communities.

 Marin City and Pohono St. — The northernmost of Sausalito neighborhoods, Marin City is a deeply-rooted community created as a housing area for the workers at the Marinship shipyards in World War II.
 Some residents today are descendants of those same workers.
 Now the site of apartments and townhomes, as well as a regional shopping center anchored by Target.
 The large bus stop is a hub for Golden Gate Transit and Marin Transit bus service.